jensbambauer/seriale/site/content/program-2023.md

                       time: 10:30 | 10:30am
                       type: Opening
                       length: 2
-                      details: "Introduction of the program and all guests of the day."
+                      details: "Introduction of the program and all guest of the day."
                       hosts:
                         - name: Alexandra Manlig
                         - name: Celina Schmitt